 The benefits of high dose vitamin C

-The vast majority of species in the animal kingdom are able to synthesize their own vitamin C. For example, a dog will synthesize approximately 18mg of vitamin C for every pound of body weight, thus allowing a 50-lb. dog to produce about 900 mg per day during normal healthy function.
-Additionally an adult goat weighing 70 kg (or 154 lbs) will synthesize more than 13,000 mg of vitamin C per day in normal healthy function.
-This natural biosynthesis of vitamin C will increase in production when the animal is sick, injured, or under stress.
-For example, if you put that goat under stress he will manufacture 15,000 mg per day.
+The vast majority of species in the animal kingdom are able to synthesize their own vitamin C. For example, a dog will synthesize approximately 18 mg of vitamin C for every pound of body weight, thus allowing a 50-lb. dog to produce about 900 mg per day, and a goat weighing 150 lbs will synthesize more than 13,000 mg of vitamin C per day during normal healthy function.
+This natural biosynthesis will increase in production when the animal is sick, injured, or under stress.
+As an example, a goat that is under stress will increase production to about 15,000 mg per day.

 Intravenous vitamin C

-Is selectively toxic to cancer cells yet it will not harm healthy cells.
+IVC is selectively toxic to cancer cells yet it will not harm healthy cells.
 High doses of vitamin C given intravenously, usually between 25-100 grams, has a pro-oxidative effect on cancerous cells.
-The mechanism involves the generation of hydrogen peroxide within the tissues that accumulate the vitamin C. One postulated mechanism of this formation involves vitamin C displacing iron from its carrier protein, with the subsequent intracellular generation of hydrogen peroxide.
-This is selectively toxic to cancer cells because they lack an enzyme that healthy cells have in abundance, which is catalase.
-If this reaction does not occur efficiently due to lack of the catalase enzyme, the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
-These free radicals can then stimulate apotosis (or cell suicide) in the cancer cells.
+The mechanism involves the generation of hydrogen peroxide within the tissues that accumulate the vitamin C. One theory involves vitamin C displacing iron from its carrier protein and the subsequent intracellular generation of hydrogen peroxide.
+This is selectively toxic to cancer cells because they lack the catalase enzyme which healthy cells have in abundance.
+If this reaction cannot occur efficiently due to lack of the enzyme, the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
+These free radicals can help stimulate apotosis (or cell suicide) in the cancer cells.

-IV treatments are generally painless and are completely non-toxic.
-They are given as a slow IV drip over 45 minutes to 2-3 hours depending upon the dose.
+IV treatments are generally painless and are non-toxic.
+They are given as a slow IV drip over 45 minutes to 2 hours depending upon the dose.
 Alternative and integrative clinics can be found across the US, and this type of nutritional support can be done in conjunction with chemotherapy/radiation, or as a stand alone therapy.
 Currently IV Vitamin C is being studied for its cancer healing properties.
-Use this link to find an alternative health practitioner for IV vitamin C therapy.
+Use this link to find an alternative health practitioner for IV vitamin C therapy

 Using intravenous vitamin C for cancer therapy